RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 Issuing the `RESET` keyword will clear the RC2014 RAM, and provide an option to return the original memory size. `RESET` is functionally equivalent to a cold start.

-The standard `WIDTH` statement has been extended to support setting the column width using `WIDTH I,J` where `I` is the screen width, and `J` is the comma column width.
+The standard `WIDTH` statement has been extended to support setting the column width using `WIDTH I,J` where `I` is the screen width, and `J` is the comma column screen width.

 # Credits